GrammaTech/gtirb/CONTRIBUTING.md

   To check for PEP8 compliance, [flake8](https://pypi.org/project/flake8/) is recommended, and included as part of our `pre-commit` configuration.

-- All code must be formatted with `black` (set to line lengths of 79, for PEP8 compliance).
+- All code must be formatted with [Black](https://pypi.org/project/black/) (set to line lengths of 79, for PEP8 compliance).
   A pass through this tool is included as part of our `pre-commit` configuration.
   - Please note that `black` only works on Python version 3.6 and newer.
     This is newer than what is available on some OSes by default (for example, Ubuntu 16),